2025 Fishing Information

 Our KRITFC-Yukon Delta NWR team will rely on in-season indicators of salmon abundance to guide our management, as well as Traditional Knowledge, but we anticipate the need for conservation closures to protect the health of present and future Chinook, chum, and coho salmon stocks.
 Our goal is always to provide as many opportunities for Federally qualified subsistence fishing as we can, even with closures, as outlined in ANILCA Title VIII, as well as in our joint 2025 Kuskokwim River Salmon Management Strategy.

 Keep afloat of fishing information this season!
-Follow us on Facebook, sign up for our email newsletter, and check back to this page for regular updates as the season progresses.
+Follow us on Facebook, sign up for our email newsletter, join our weekly in-season teleconferences, and check back to this page for regular updates as the season progresses.

 Quyana!
 Dogedinh!
 Chin’an!
 Tsen’anh!
 Thank you!